Mary (slave)

-Mary (died August 11, 1838) was a teenage American slave who was hanged for the murder of Vienna Brinker, a two-year-old girl she was babysitting.
+Mary (c.
+1824 – August 11, 1838) was an American enslaved teenager who was hanged for the murder of her master's daughter Vienna Brinker, a two-year-old girl whom she was babysitting.
 Her case was notable both for her youth and for the extended legal process that preceded her execution.
 Although her exact age is unknown, it is generally agreed that she is the youngest person to have been put to death in Missouri.

 Background

 Mary was originally owned by Abraham Brinker, who had settled in Potosi, Missouri, in the 1810s.
 She was described as "mulatto", though it is unclear if she had any biological relationship to the Brinker family.
 Abraham was killed by Native Americans in 1833, and his slaves were inherited by his son John.
 John's first child, Vienna Jane Brinker, was born on May 25, 1835, and Mary was tasked with babysitting her.
 In February 1837, the family and their slaves moved into what would become known as the Snelson-Brinker House, a single-story log cabin near Steelville.